 (5) Timing.

-(a) Except as provided under (b) of this subsection, Ecology will complete an initial investigation within ninety days of discovering a release or threatened release or receiving a release report under WAC 173-340-300.
+(a) Except as provided under (b) of this subsection, ecology will complete an initial investigation within 90 days of discovering a release or threatened release or receiving a release report under WAC 173-340-300.

-(b) If an independent remedial investigation, interim action, or cleanup action is completed within ninety days of the discovery of a release or threatened release, Ecology will complete an initial investigation by the earlier of the following:
+(b) If an independent investigation, interim action, or cleanup action is completed within ninety days of the discovery of a release or threatened release, ecology will complete an initial investigation by the earlier of the following:

-(i) Ninety days after receiving the independent remedial action report required under WAC 173-340-515(4);
+(i) Ninety days after receiving the independent remedial action report required under WAC 173-340-515(4); or

-(ii) One-hundred and eighty days after discovering a release or threatened release or receiving a release report.
+(ii) One hundred eighty days after discovering a release or threatened release or receiving a release report.

 (6) Determinations and next steps.
-Within thirty days of completing the initial investigation, Ecology will make one of the following determinations and take the applicable steps:
+Within 30 days of completing the initial investigation, ecology will make one of the following determinations and take the applicable steps:

 (a) No release or threatened release occurred.
-In this case, Ecology will notify the owner and operator in writing of its determination;
+In this case, ecology will notify the owner and operator in writing of its determination;

 (b) A release or threatened release occurred, but does not pose a threat to human health or the environment that requires remedial action under state cleanup law.
 This determination must be based on factors other than performance of remedial action.
-In this case, Ecology will notify the owner and operator in writing of its determination;
+In this case, ecology will notify the owner and operator in writing of its determination;

-(c) A release or threatened release occurred that posed a threat to human health or the environment, but no further remedial action is necessary under state cleanup law to address that threat based on the criteria in WAC 173-340-330(5)(b).
-In this case, Ecology will take the following steps:
+(c) A release or threatened release occurred that posed a threat to human health or the environment, but no further remedial action is necessary under state cleanup law to address that threat based on the criteria in WAC 173-340-330(5).
+In this case, ecology will take the following steps:

 (i) Perform a site hazard assessment and ranking in accordance with WAC 173-340-320;

-(ii) List the site on Ecology’s no further action sites list in accordance with WAC 173-340-335(2);
+(ii) List the site on ecology’s no further action sites list in accordance with WAC 173-340-335(2);

-(iii) Make any initial investigation report publicly available on Ecology’s website;
+(iii) Make any initial investigation report publicly available on ecology’s website;

-(iv) Notify the owner and operator in writing of Ecology’s determination; and
+(iv) Notify the owner and operator in writing of ecology’s determination; and

-(v) Notify the public of Ecology’s determination in the Contaminated Site Register under WAC 173-340-600(7).
-The notice must include instructions on how to sign up for electronic alerts about the site under WAC 173-340-600(6);
+(v) Notify the public of ecology’s determination in the Contaminated Site Register under WAC 173-340-600(7).
+The notice must include instructions on how to sign up for the site-specific electronic alerts provided by ecology under WAC 173-340-600(6);

 (d) A release or threatened release may have occurred that poses a threat to human health or the environment, and further remedial action is necessary under state cleanup law to confirm the threat.
-In this case, Ecology will take the steps specified under (e) of this subsection;
+In this case, ecology will take the steps specified under (e) of this subsection;

-(e) A release or threatened release occurred that poses a threat to human health or the environment, and further remedial action is necessary under state cleanup law to address threat based on the criteria in WAC 173-340-330(5)(b).
-In this case, Ecology will take the following steps:
+(e) A release or threatened release occurred that poses a threat to human health or the environment, and further remedial action is necessary under state cleanup law to address the threat based on the criteria in WAC 173-340-330(5).
+In this case, ecology will take the following steps:

 (i) Perform a site hazard assessment and ranking in accordance with WAC 173-340-320;